SabaaN/HMS-DSA-/README.md

-# HOSPITAL MANAGEMENT SYSTEM IN JAVA WITH JAVA SWING
+# HOSPITAL MANAGEMENT SYSTEM WITH JAVA SWING
 A management system project to practice and implement some of the DSA concepts.
 Java swing ui